 This policy has been written in conjunction with Oldham LSCB’s Child Protection Procedures Handbook and should be read alongside statutory guidance ‘Working together to safeguard children’, and DfE advice What to do if you are worried a child is being abused- Advice for practitioners. and ‘Keeping Children Safe in Education’ 2016.

 This policy applies to all members of the school community: full time and part time staff, governors, students and volunteers.
 This policy should be considered alongside the school’s behaviour policy, e-safety policy and other relevant guidance, policies and updates.

 As a school, we comply with local child protection procedures approved by the Local Safeguarding Children Board (formerly The Area Child Protection Committee) and ensure that all adults working and looking after children in school are able to put the procedures into practice.’

-Mrs Sue Callaghan is the registered named person for dealing with safeguarding Children issues.
+Mrs Sue Callaghan is the Designated Safeguard Lead (DSL) for dealing with safeguarding children issues.
 Mrs Gemma Chapman is the deputy designated person.

 Mrs Paula Parslow is the nominated governor for child protection.
 The role of the child protection governor is to ensure that an annual report is presented to the governing body on child protection and safeguarding activities.
 They should also ensure that safeguarding issues are regularly discussed and actioned by the governing body.